TeHanHunter/TESS_Gaia_Light_Curve/docs/usage.rst

 Caches and reproducibility
 --------------------------

+Version 0.8.0 fixes an error in the subpixel coordinate mapping used for bilinear interpolation in ePSF fitting and target rendering. **Fitted ePSFs from 0.8.0 and earlier versions are incompatible in both directions.** Refit the ePSF from the science images and rerun extraction with 0.8.0; renaming or converting an old cache does not fix its model coefficients.
+Previously generated light curves remain readable but retain the earlier processing until regenerated.

 Source caches are validated against extraction configuration and schema. ePSF caches use ``.npz`` files containing a fingerprint and fit metadata; old unvalidated ``.npy`` caches are not a valid source for the corrected fit.
 Version 0.8.0